High&Low The Movie 2 / End of Sky

 High&Low The Movie 2 / End of Sky (stylized as HiGH&LOW THE MOVIE 2 / END OF SKY) is a 2017 Japanese action film directed by Shigeaki Kubo and Tsuyoshi Nakakuki.
-It's the third film of the High&Low franchise, and the second film focusing on the war between yakuza organisation Kuryu Group and the SWORD gangs.
+It is the third film of the High&Low franchise, and the second film focusing on the war between yakuza organisation Kuryu Group and the SWORD gangs.
 Following the story of High&Low The Movie and High&Low The Red Rain, the SWORD gangs continued to fight against Kuryu Group's plan of transforming their town into a casino.

 High&Low The Movie 2 / End of Sky was announced on March 18, 2017.
-It was also announced that the film will be released on August 19, 2017.
-The film's ensemble cast includes not only a large number of members of the Exile Tribe, Takanori Iwata, Akira, Sho Aoyagi, Keiji Kuroki, Takahiro, Hiroomi Tosaka and Naoto for instances, but also actors like Kento Hayashi, Masataka Kubota, and Yuki Yamada.
+It was also announced that the film would be released on August 19, 2017.
+The film's ensemble cast includes not only a large number of members of the Exile Tribe, Takanori Iwata, Akira, Sho Aoyagi, Keiji Kuroki, Takahiro, Hiroomi Tosaka and Naoto, but also actors like Kento Hayashi, Masataka Kubota, and Yuki Yamada.

 The film premiered in Tokyo on August 9, 2017, with 60 cast members attending the stage greeting event.
 It grossed 1.34 billion yen in Japan.